KatlegoMachethe/alx-higher_level_programming/0x02-python-import_modules/README.md

 Python Modules
 ---
-In this directory we look at the basics of python modules which include importing and using built-in and our own created modules.
+In this directory we look at the basics of python modules which include importing and using built-in modules and those that we vreate on our own.